ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0048-the-collapse-architecture-of-thailands-private-schools.md

 - limited access to subsidies
 - constraints on fee structures

-These factors reduce operational flexibility and accelerate closures.
+These factors reduce operational flexibility and contribute to institutional contraction.

 -----